 - Self-control and self-discipline

-If you suspect a Nucynta overdose is occurring, please call 911 and seek immediate emergency medical attention or call the Poison Help line at 1-800-222-1222.
-Tapentadol overdose can be fatal, and symptoms may include extreme drowsiness, blurred vision, confusion, vomiting, cold and clammy skin, weak pulse, shallow breathing, slow heartbeat, drowsiness or fainting and even death.
+If you suspect a Nucynta overdose is occurring, please call 911 and seek immediate emergency medical attention or call the poison help line at 1-800-222-1222.
+Tapentadol overdose can be fatal.

-Interactions with alcohol and other depressants (sedatives, hypnotics, tranquilizers) and other opioids may result in overdose.
+Interactions with alcohol and other depressants, such as sedatives, hypnotics, tranquilizers and other opioids also can result in overdose.

-Withdrawal symptoms may occur if NUCYNTA® is discontinued abruptly.
+Withdrawal symptoms may occur if Nucynta is discontinued abruptly.
+These symptoms can include:

 Nucynta Detox and Addiction Treatment

-If an opioid detox improperly managed, there can be severe emotional and physiological consequences.
-At our world-renowned opioid treatment center, your detox from prescription medications will carefully supervise by our quadruple board-certified medical director, and you will always receive a private room to maximize comfort and privacy.
+Anesthesia-assisted rapid detox can help you overcome Nucynta (tapentadol) withdrawal.
+When an opioid detox is improperly managed, it can have severe emotional and physiological consequences.
+At the world-renowned Waismann Method® opioid treatment center, however, your detox from prescription opioids such as Nucynta will be carefully supervised by our quadruple board-certified medical director in a private room to maximize your comfort and success.

-The Waismann Method currently offers anesthesia detoxification treatment in an accredited private hospital, for patients that have been unable to stop this drug due to the intense withdrawal symptoms.
-Our medical detoxification services are design to meet each patient medical, dependence and personal requirements.
+Waismann Method® currently offers anesthesia detoxification treatment in an accredited, private hospital for patients who have been unable to stop opioid use due to the intense withdrawal symptoms they have experienced or fear they might experience.
+Our medical detoxification treatments are design to meet each patient’s medical, dependence and personal requirements.

-After the detoxification phase at the hospital, patients are received at our private recovery center Domus Retreat, for additional assistance through the adaptation period.
-Waismann Detox and Domus Retreat have combined top professionals, private accredited facilities with the most exceptional amenities to ensure maximum comfort and safety during your stay with us.
+After the detoxification phase at the hospital, patients are received at our private recovery center, Domus Retreat, for additional assistance as they adjust to being opioid-free.
+Waismann Method® and Domus Retreat have combined top professionals and private, accredited facilities with the most exceptional amenities to ensure maximum comfort and safety during your stay with us.